shierve/nem-trezor/readme.md

     TimeWindow, XEM, Address, TransactionHttp, PlainMessage} from 'nem-library';
 import { TrezorAccount } from 'nem-trezor';

-NEMLibrary.bootstrap(NetworkTypes.TEST_NET);
+// 0.
+This function will bootstrap both the internal nem-library for nem-trezor and the local one
-TrezorAccount.bootstrap(NetworkTypes.TEST_NET); // bootstrap internal nem-library for nem-trezor
+// if the local one has already been bootstrapped then you need to run NEMLibrary.reset() first TrezorAccount.bootstrap(NetworkTypes.TEST_NET);

 // 1.
 Get the first account of the trezor device.
 Change the number for different accounts.
 This will prompt a confirmation on the device.
 TrezorAccount.getAccount(0)